SoupyOfficial/ash_trail/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Data model

+The canonical data model is defined in `feature_matrix.yaml` and summarized in `docs/data-model.md`.

+Key recent changes: SmokeLog now uses numeric mood/physical scores and edges for tags and reasons are modelled with `SmokeLogTag` and `SmokeLogReason` join tables.
+See `docs/data-model.md` for details and Isar/Dart examples.